apache/airflow/docs/apache-airflow-providers-google/operators/cloud/bigquery.rst

     :end-before: [END howto_operator_bigquery_get_data]

-The below example shows how to use :class:`~airflow.providers.google.cloud.operators.bigquery.BigQueryGetDataOperator`in async.
-Note that this is a deferrable operator which requires the Triggerer to be running on your Airflow deployment.
+The below example shows how to use :class:`~airflow.providers.google.cloud.operators.bigquery.BigQueryGetDataOperator` in async (deferrable) mode.
+Note that a deferrable task requires the Triggerer to be running on your Airflow

 .. exampleinclude:: /../../tests/system/providers/google/cloud/bigquery/example_bigquery_queries_async.py
     :language: python